Osteoporosis is characterised by low bone mass and micro-architectural deterioration of bone with resulting fragility and fracture risk.

 Denosumab is a monoclonal antibody against Receptor Activator of Nuclear factor Kappa B ligand (RANK ligand) given via subcutaneous injection every 6 months.

-It is used in postmenopausal osteoporosis and osteoporosis in men as well as patients on corticosteroids (taking the equivalent of prednisolone 7.5 mg daily for 3 months or longer) and treatment of bone loss associated with hormone ablation in prostate cancer.
+It is used in postmenopausal osteoporosis and osteoporosis in men.
+It can also be used for patients on corticosteroids (taking the equivalent of prednisolone 7.5 mg daily for 3 months or longer) and in the treatment of bone loss associated with hormone ablation in prostate cancer.

 Side effects include cellulitis and hypocalcaemia.
 Monitoring of calcium may be required.
 It is contraindicated in hypocalcaemia and hypersensitivity and avoided in pregnancy.
 Rarely osteonecrosis of the jaw and atypical femoral fractures may be seen.
 Precautions are similar to those discussed for bisphosphonates.

 Raloxifene is a selective oestrogen receptor modulator and may be used in postmenopausal osteoporosis.
 Side effects include hot flushes, vaginal dryness and leg cramps.

 There is a risk of venous thromboembolism and stroke.
 It should not be used in women with a history of venous thromboembolism or if a patient has prolonged immobilisation.
 Contraindications also include cholestasis, endometrial cancer, undiagnosed uterine bleeding, child-bearing age and lactation.
 It has been associated with a reduced risk of breast cancer but use in patients with breast cancer should be avoided.

 HRT can be given in the form of unopposed oestrogen or oestrogen in combination with progesterone for the prevention of fracture in women at high risk.
 It is normally reserved for use in younger women as the side effect profile is better.